geneontology/geneontology.github.io/_docs/faq.md

 [third-party tools](/faq-tags/third-party-tools)
 {:/comment}

 Currently, GO recommends groups submit their transcriptomes to [NCBI](https://www.ncbi.nlm.nih.gov/).
 These submissions will reach [UniProt](https://www.uniprot.org/){:target="blank"}, where [InterPro2GO](https://www.ebi.ac.uk/GOA/InterPro2GO){:target="blank"} automatically creates GO annotations.
-These annotations, made with the IEA evidence codes ([Inferred from Electronic Annotation](/docs/guide-go-evidence-codes/)), will available in a future GO release.
+These annotations, made with the IEA evidence codes ([Inferred from Electronic Annotation](/docs/guide-go-evidence-codes/)), will be made available in a future GO release.

 GO does not recommend groups create their own IEAs with internal tools due to reproducability and accuracy concerns.